 As an interdisciplinary project, the Papuan Past Project involves a collaboration of specialists from genetics, archaeology, rock art, and ethnology, as well as data-sets at different scales of analysis (from the level of New Guinea Island, to the level of the local distribution of archaeological sites).
 Consequently, it is necessary to use a method that collectively organizes the research and integrates the heterogeneous data.

-For this purpose, a GIS has been set up for the project, run by QGIS open software.
+For this purpose, a GIS is maintained by S. Plutniak for the project, run by QGIS open software.
 Its aims include:

 - to provide a unique digital framework to gather the data produced by the project’s specialists and by previous researchers;

 - to facilitate the creation of maps;

 - to constitute an archive of the projects’ data (using stable file format as .csv).

 In this post, a brief description of the current layers and features of the GIS is presented.

 A set of useful generic layers is integrated for cartographic purposes, including political borders related to the administrative spatial divisions of Papua New Guinea, actual settlements, rivers and river basins, elevation model (DEM), environmental bioclimatic data.